HMS Nemesis (1780): Capture and recapture

-British service again
+Return to British service

-Commander John Halliday took command of Nemesis in April 1796.
-He then paid her off in September.
-Between August 1797 and March 1798 Nemesis was at Portsmouth being fitted out.
-Captain Robert Dudley Oliver recommissioned her in February and then sailed her for Halifax on 17 April 1798 as escort for a convoy.
+Nemesis was found to be in need of refit after brief foreign service.
+Under temporary command of Captain John Halliday she was sailed to Portsmouth Dockyard where she was paid off in September 1796 and left at anchor awaiting repair.
+Work was conducted between August 1797 and March 1798.
+Captain Robert Dudley Oliver recommissioned her in February 1798 and she set sail for Halifax on 17 April 1798 as escort for a merchant convoy.

 Captain Thomas Baker replaced Oliver in January 1799.
 On 27 October, Nemesis recaptured the War Onsean.
 That same day, Nemesis and the hired armed lugger Nile captured five French fishing vessels.

 It's reported on 9 November 1799 in the Hampshire Telegraph and Naval Chronicle that Nemesis, with the Anacreon sloop, and the Nile, Resolution, and Fanny hired armed luggers, have sailed on a cruise off the Coast of France.

 On 12 January 1800 Nemesis captured the French privateer lugger Renard.
 She was armed with fourteen 4-pounder guns and two swivel guns, and had a crew of 65 men under the command of Jean Jacque Fourmintin.
 She had sailed the morning before from Boulogne, in company with six other privateer luggers.
 In the day she had been out, she had captured the brig Atlas, which had been sailing from Lisbon to Dungeness.
 Savage was in company with Nemesis.
 Baker sent a signal to Captain Thompson of Savage, who then recaptured the brig, which Nemesis had had to bypass while chasing Renard.

 Shortly thereafter, Nemesis sighted two other luggers to leeward.
 He came up on one, the privateer Modere, just as the hired armed lugger Nile was boarding her.

 Baker then took the two captured privateers and the recaptured brig in charge.
 He then escorted them to the Downs, where he arrived at 5am on 13 January.
 However, before he left, he deployed several British vessels that had arrived to try to intercept either the other privateer luggers, or any vessels that might have been captured from a convoy that HMS Narcissus had been escorting up the Channel.
 He sent Nile to watch Calais and the hired armed cutter Union, Lieutenant Guyon commanding, to watch Boulogne.
 He asked Thompson to use his own judgement in deciding on which port to concentrate.
 During the night Nemesis encountered the cutter Stag to watch those ports also.